kelvinlockwood/policies/dpa.md

 1.  references to "Regulation (EU) 2016/679" are to be interpreted as references to the FADP;
 2.  the "competent supervisory authority" in Annex I, Part C will be the Swiss Federal Data Protection and Information Commissioner;
-3.  in Clause 17 (Option 1), the EU Standard Contractual Clauses will be goverened by the laws of Switzerland; and
+3.  in Clause 17 (Option 1), the EU Standard Contractual Clauses will be governed by the laws of Switzerland; and
 4.  in Clause 18(b) of the EU Standard Contractual Clauses, disputes will be resolved before the courts of Switzerland.

 ##### 3\.
 United Kingdom (UK)